Donate

 1. Ensure that there is a coordinated approach to transition to adulthood, bringing together children’s and adult’s services and the different parts of the system to work collaboratively together

 Currently, there are significant issues with transition planning for young people with a learning disability.
 Transition planning is supposed to begin early, involve both children’s and adult’s services, and bring together the different parts of the system – Education, Health, Social Care, and Housing, for example – with the young person and their family to create a plan for the future.
-But too often this doesn’t happen – in some cases, adult services have only ‘found out’ about a young person with a learning disability a few days before their 18th birthday.

 The Department for Education and the Department of Health and Social Care need to: